Module Catalogue 2026/27

 The report assesses the ability of students to design an appropriate study, collect, analyze and present a range of primary and secondary data, and set this within the theoretical and practice context.
 The practical work builds upon fieldwork experience, so fieldwork is not independently assessed.

-The oral presentation allows a group of students to work together to produce a critical evaluation of a chronic or acute landslide or coastal risk issue, chosen with staff guidance.
-It develops oral and presentation skills and allows engagement with a wide and up to date selection of literature and other non academic evidence.
+The oral presentation allows a group of students to work together to produce a critical evaluation of a theme in mountain sciences, chosen with staff guidance.
+It develops oral and presentation skills and allows engagement with a wide and leading-edge selection of literature and other non academic evidence.

 Timetable